Pranav684/Seto-Calendar/README.md

 - firebase_auth: ^4.6.3
     - use the firebase authentication to login to google account

+This App is tested for Android only.
+You can run it by simply opening on an editer with flutter friendly environment and the following dependencies.\

 // Most of the tasks are completed but Syncing the events data with google calendar is not working right now.
 I have'nt done this before and need assistance to complete it.